Nathaniel01/3-seides-cube-dev-test/README.md

 * [React Testing library](https://testing-library.com/docs/react-testing-library/intro/): This is used to run tests.

 ## Further Improvements.
-since the project is light weight any frther improvment would be UI.
+Since the project is light weight any frther improvment would be UI.
 This might include adding function like Text prediction or animations